 Most EMT certificate programs offered at the intermediate level contain an EMT-Basic clinical component that teaches individuals how to perform patient assessment, treat basic wounds and fractures, and handle respiratory trauma.

 Emergency Medical Technician - Intermediate Certificate

 In addition to holding a high school diploma, students interested in enrolling in an EMT-Intermediate certificate program should also have basic training in CPR.
 They should be physically fit and able to lift and place patients onto stretchers.
 The courses included within an EMT-Intermediate certificate program include both theoretical concepts, like advanced practice theory, and practical skills related to emergency life-saving procedures, such as airway management.
 Some examples of such courses include:

 - Patient assessment

 The U.S. Bureau of Labor Statistics does not report data that differentiates between emergency medical technicians and emergency room technicians.
 It did project, however, that all emergency medical technicians and paramedics would see 7% employment growth from 2018-2028 (faster than average).
 The median annual salary for these workers was $34,320 in 2018 (www.bls.gov).

 Continuing Education and Certification

 While there are different specific methods to becoming an emergency room technician, most healthcare facilities require that individuals be certified at least at the EMT-Intermediate level before working in such a position.
-Some professionals can even advance beyond that level and earn an associate's degree in EMT-Paramedic.
+Some professionals can even advance beyond that level and earn an associate's degree as an EMT-Paramedic.
 Certification in the field is offered by the National Registry of Emergency Medical Technicians (NREMT).